Luxury Custom Charters

 - Sharks may not be fed or attracted with food

-Sunset cruises are a must to appreciate Cayman’s amazing coastline and phenomenal sunsets either in the North Sound or on Seven Mile Beach.
+Sunset cruises are a must to appreciate Cayman’s amazing coastline and phenomenal sunsets either in the North Sound.

 Relax on either our 52 Lagoon Bamboozle or 38 Intrepid with everything you need for an experience of a lifetime.
 Our luxurious sunset cruises set sail from 5:30 pm and are usually two hours long giving you the time to enjoy the magical hours on board with delicious food and beverages included with every charter.
 You can customize your charter with the perfect mix of activities and relaxation.
 Additional food and beverage options are available upon request.